15 Things You Must Know Before Visiting Slovenia

 When you’re just a quick drive away from Italy, there might be a lot to live up to when it comes to food.

-And sadly, Slovenia doesn’t have many of its own delicacies.
+That being said, Slovenia doesn’t have many of its own delicacies.
 Mind you that isn’t to say the food they do have isn’t great; it’s incredible.

 Although there aren’t many specialities, there are a few you must try.
 If you’re travelling around Lake Bled, don’t miss the Bled Cream Cake—a famous puffed pastry filled with custard and whipped cream.
 It’s honestly delicious!

-The restaurant also has a terrace overlooking the lake.
+You can dine in the castle restaurant, sitting on the outside terrace overlooking the lake.
 Who could say no to a perfect view with a sweet treat?

 12. Slovenia doesn’t have many beaches